 PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
 Clarifies that a provider must inform a student before they enrol about: course content, modes of study (including online and/or work related learning placements) and assessment requirements.
-Support Requires providers to give information about the policy and process for approving welfare and accommodation arrangements for students under 18 where relevant.
-Support
+Partially Support arrives at the subsequent or principal course.
+With the proposed amendment, this could mean that for any minor change, we must re-issue offer letters.
+If so, this additional administrative requirement would be significant.
+We also request a definition of what the term 'assessment requirements' might entail and what level of detail would be

 PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
-Requires registered providers to have and implement a documented policy and process for assessing English language proficiency, educational qualifications and work experience are sufficient to undertake the course.
+In relation to Standard 2.1.3, we currently provide information about course duration but not holiday breaks as our packaged course offers might refer to courses 3-5 years in advance.
+Additionally, if a student has to repeat any units, they may be required to study in the winter or summer terms, which are normally designated holiday breaks.
+For these reasons, we suggest a change from 'course duration and holiday breaks' to the term 'compulsory attendance periods'.
+Similarly, in 2.1.8, we currently inform students of their rights in the Terms and Conditions.
+Is it sufficient to provide a link to the relevant policies on deferments, suspensions and cancellations, or are we required to provide details in the Letter of Offer?
+Requires providers to give information about the policy and process for approving welfare and accommodation arrangements for students under 18 where relevant.
+Support Requires registered providers to have and implement a documented policy and process for assessing English language proficiency, educational qualifications and work experience are sufficient to undertake the course.
 Support Incorporates the requirements relating to course credit, previously in standard 12.
-Support Adds that course credit or recognition of prior learning (RPL) must preserve the integrity of the award to which it applies.
+Adds that course credit or recognition of prior learning (RPL) must preserve the integrity of the award to which it applies.
 Support